Cast Iron Chicken Marsala

 Still over medium-high heat using the same skillet, add the remaining 2 tablespoons of butter and 2 tablespoons of olive oil to the drippings in the skillet.

-When the fats in the skillet are hot and sizzling, add the prepared chicken cutlets, working two a a time, browning each cutlet on both sides, approx. 1-2 minutes per side. **You aren’t fully cooking the cutlets at this point, just browning each one on both sides.
+When the fats in the skillet are hot and sizzling, add the prepared chicken cutlets, working two a a time, browning each cutlet on both sides, approx. 1-2 minutes per side.ย **You aren’t fully cooking the cutlets at this point, just browning each one on both sides.

 When the cutlets are all nicely browned on each side, remove them from the skillet to a platter; reserve and keep warm.
+Remove the skillet from the heat.

 Meanwhile, in a bowl or large measuring cup, whisk the cornstarch into the broth until it is completely dissolved, then stir in the Marsala and balsamic vinegar.

-Pour about half of the prepared Marsala mixture into the chicken drippings that remain in the skillet.
 Deglaze the pan over medium heat using a flat whisk to scrape up all the browned bits that are attached to the bottom of the skillet.

 Return the reserved chicken cutlets to the skillet along with the mushrooms; top with the capers, if using.
 Simmer the chicken marsala over medium or medium-low heat for 10-15 minutes or until hot and bubbly throughout and the chicken cutlets are fully cooked throughout.
 (165 degrees F. at the center)